mcruz206/LearnAI-Bootcamp/lab03.3-deploy_to_remote_environment/README.md

 ![Local AMLS Experiment run](https://docs.microsoft.com/en-us/azure/machine-learning/preview/media/experimentation-service-configuration/local-native-run.png)

 ### Lab: Deploy an Experiment Locally
-In this lab you'll create an experiment, examine it's configuration, and run the experiment locally, using both a local and a local Docker container.
+In this lab you'll create an experiment, examine its configuration, and run the experiment locally, using both a local and a local Docker container.
 You'll set up the experiment in the AMLS Workbench tool, and then run all experiments from the command line interface (CLI)
-- [ ] Open the Azure Machine Learning Services Workbench tool locally or on your Data Science Virutal Machine.
+- [ ] Open the Azure Machine Learning Services Workbench tool locally or on your Data Science Virtual Machine.
 - [ ] [Navigate to this resource](https://docs.microsoft.com/en-us/azure/machine-learning/preview/experimentation-service-configuration), and complete the sections marked **"Launching the CLI"** through **"Running a script on local Docker"**

 ## Deploying an Experiment to a remote Data Science Virtual Machine in Azure
 You configure the Azure ML experiment flow for a remote run using this process:
 ![AMLS Remote Experiment Flow](https://docs.microsoft.com/en-us/azure/machine-learning/preview/media/experimentation-service-configuration/remote-vm-run.png)

 ### Lab: Deploy an Experiment to a remote Data Science Virtual Machine
-In this lab you'll create an experiment, examine it's configuration, and run the experiment on a remote Docker container.
+In this lab you'll create an experiment, examine its configuration, and run the experiment on a remote Docker container.
 You'll set up the experiment in the AMLS Workbench tool, and then run all experiments from the command line interface (CLI)
-- [ ] Open the Azure Machine Learning Services Workbench tool locally or on your Data Science Virutal Machine.
+- [ ] Open the Azure Machine Learning Services Workbench tool locally or on your Data Science Virtual Machine.
 - [ ] [Navigate to this resource](https://docs.microsoft.com/en-us/azure/machine-learning/preview/experimentation-service-configuration), and complete the section marked **"Running a script on a remote Docker"**

 To run your scripts on Spark, [review this link](https://docs.microsoft.com/en-us/azure/machine-learning/preview/experimentation-service-configuration), referencing the section marked **"Running a script on an HDInsight cluster"**